jkanye/AP2/docs/specification.md

     primary functions include understanding the user's needs, discovering products, interacting with merchants to build a cart, and obtaining the user's signed authorization to initiate a payment related task.
-- **The User’s Credentials Provider (CP)**: A specialized entity responsible for the secure management and execution of payments credentials (e.g. a digital Wallet).
-It holds knowledge of the User's available payment methods, gets user consent (if deemed necessary) to share credentials with the SA, selects the optimal payment method based on user preferences and transaction context, and handles payment scenarios like errors, declines and transaction challenges gracefully.
+- **The User’s Credentials Provider (CP)**: A specialized entity (or set of entities) responsible for the secure management and execution of payments credentials (e.g. a digital Wallet).
+It holds knowledge of the User's available payment methods, gets user consent (if deemed necessary) to share credentials with the SA, selects the optimal payment method based on user preferences and transaction context, and handles payment scenarios like tokenization, errors, declines and transaction challenges gracefully.
 - **The Remote or Merchant Endpoint (ME)**: A web interface, MCP endpoint or an AI agent operating on behalf of an entity which expects to receive a payment in return for offering products or services.
 Its objectives are to showcase products/services, provide information, negotiate the contents of a cart with a Shopping Agent, and confirm that it has enough information about the user’s intent to deliver the right products/services.
+A technology or service provider could also play this role on behalf of multiple merchants.
 - **The Merchant Payment Processor Endpoint (MPP)**: The Merchant Payment Processor (web, API, MCP or AI Agent) may be the same as the Merchant if the Merchant has all the capabilities to fulfill this role.
 The MPP constructs